Inv. Nr. | #21.006 |

 Price on request

-In this delicate and minimalist work of art, the famous nun artist and poet Ōtagaki Rengetsu describes an unusual scene: A flock of wild geese, usually associated with the beginning of autumn, flies in the distant sky on a night of early spring.
-The poem evokes the scent of blossoming plum trees with their sweet and elegant aroma, and implies that the returning geese are not paying attention to the beauty of the season.
+In this delicate and minimalist work of art, the famous nun artist and poet Ōtagaki Rengetsu describes an unusual scene: A flock of wild geese, typically heralding the arrival of autumn, now seen returning in the early spring night.
+Below them, plum blossoms release their sweet and elegant fragrance—yet the geese, restless and fleeting, take no notice.
 Their inscription reads:

 They do not even rest